nigelwhitfield/bpos/README.md

 ## Important notes
-This is a work in progress; it's had sufficient features added and tested for us to use at a forthcoming event, but there's some work needed to make the printing more reliable, especially around requesting permissons on different Android devices.
+This is a work in progress; it's had sufficient features added and tested for us to use at a forthcoming event, but there's some work needed to make the printing more reliable, especially around requesting permissions on different Android devices.

 Additionally, the current build has been designed to work with the [Samsung Galaxy Tab A9](https://www.samsung.com/uk/tablets/galaxy-tab-a9/buy/?modelCode=SM-X110NZAEEUB) that we're using, and little work has been done so far on adapting screen layouts for other size devices.
 You'll always get a grid with five products across,